mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * the instant when a given value was generated is very significant because it places the event on the timescale
     * example: mouse movements, stock price, temperature

+# Single vs Observable
+* is a lazy equivalent of a `Future`
+* is a "stream of one"
+* simplifies consumption:
+    * It can respond with an error
+    * Never respond
+    * Respond with a success

+# Completable vs Observable
+* no return type, models just the need to represent successful or failure
+* example: `Completable c = saveUser(user);`